jmanthony3/Archimedes/docs/class/engr-839-001-mechanical-metallurgy/corrosion.md

 #### Mechanisms
 Hydrogen acts in different ways depending on the material, environment, and stress.
-Lattice decohesion: hydrogen diffuses to the triaxial tensile stress region at a crack top, and weakens the lattice.
+Lattice decohesion: hydrogen diffuses to the triaxial #tensile-stress region at a crack top, and weakens the lattice.
-Pressure theory: atomic hydrogen forms diatomic hydrogen within the material, causing it to precipitate and create an internal pressure that adds to any external tensile stress.
+Pressure theory: atomic hydrogen forms diatomic hydrogen within the material, causing it to precipitate and create an internal pressure that adds to any external #tensile-stress.

 | ![](../../attachments/engr-839-001-mechanical-metallurgy/mechanisms_211203_200548_EST.png) |
 |:--:|